distributed-assertions/distributed-assertions.github.io/docs/example-walkthrough.md

 ## Computations with λProlog

 Another way of building assertions is by means of a computational engine.
-Here will give the example of using λProlog to perform computations on natural numbers.
+Here we will give the example of using λProlog to perform computations on natural numbers.
 Coq is of course more than capable of doing these computations by itself, so the purpose of this section is mainly to illustrate how we can incorporate assertions from different sources.